Carpet Cleaner Buyer's Guide

 I have had some clients express their fear that once the carpet is cleaned, it will re-soil quicker.
 This fear is the result of improper cleaning on the part of many cleaning companies.
 Many of these companies, in an effort to cut costs and save time, will buy the cheapest cleaning solutions, won’t provide the proper training for their technicians, and will not offer a separate rinse step in order to remove detergent residues.
 If detergent is left in the carpet, accelerated re-soiling will occur.

 Santos Carpet Cleaning professionals use a more thorough method of cleaning that uses a rinse step after the pre-spray process.
-This method removes deep down soil and leaves no detergent to accelerate the re-soiling process.
+This method removes deep-down soil and leaves no detergent to accelerate the re-soiling process.
 The fact is, the best thing you can do for your carpets is to have them regularly cleaned by a qualified professional carpet cleaning company.
 It is the buildup of soil that promotes wear to your carpet, far more than the foot traffic that travels on the surface of the carpet.
-Foot traffic grinds the soil against the carpet fibers and causes a sand-paper effect.
-This causes the fibers to dull and become worn looking.
+Foot traffic grinds the soil against the carpet fibres and causes a sand-paper effect.
+This causes the fibres to dull and become worn looking.

 Q: Why should I clean my carpet?

 A: Bio-contaminants, volatile organic compounds, combustion products, asbestos, dust mites, chemical contamination, outdoor pollutants, pesticides, allergens, grease and oil deposits, sand, soil, food particles, bacteria, and a host of other really gross stuff will make its way into your carpet.
 Quite simply, your carpet acts like a sink.
 It collects and filters all of the above-mentioned contaminants.
 This collection and filtering process traps these contaminants within your carpet, which in turns cleans the air you breathe and allows you to live a healthier life.
 Hard surface floors may allow contaminants to “roam” throughout the indoor environment.